CHRISTMAS FUN: Langley’s holiday activities have begun - Aldergrove StarAldergrove Star

 .

 Themes of Christmas: Langley Ukulele Ensemble concert starts at 8 p.m. on Saturday, Dec.
-10 in the Chief Sepass Theatre, 9096 Trattle St. Tickets at eventbrite.ca.
+10 in the Chief Sepass Theatre, 9096 Trattle St. Concert includes the Langley Children’s Choir.
+Tickets at eventbrite.ca.

+Musica Intima: vocal ensemble concert called Winter Patterns is at 7:30 p.m. on Dec.
+10 in the Shepherd of the Valley Lutheran Church.
+Tickets: $10 to $40, available at musicaintima.org.

 .